bsherin/tactic/Notes/building_steps.md

 from the `tactic` directory

-note that scripts that can be run with `npm run`, as below are specified in package.json The webpack configuration is in webpack.config.js
+note that scripts that can be run with `npm run`, as below are specified in package.json The webpack configuration is in webpack.config.jsa

 #### Develop